Ry-ot/Ryot/crates/ryot_ray_casting/README.md

   interaction with obstacles.
 - **2D Optimization**: Specially tailored for 2D grid-based navigation, providing robust tools for tile-based and open-world game environments.
-- **Extensible Architecture**: Designed to be flexible, allowing developers to extend and customize trajectory logic to fit specific game requirements.
+- **Extensible Architecture**: Designed to be flexible, allowing developers to extend and customize ray casting logic to fit specific game requirements.

 ## Basic Setup

-Before setting up the trajectory framework, lets understand the core concepts: `Point`, `TrajectoryPoint`, `Navigable`, `RadialArea<P>`, `Perspective<P>` and `Trajectory<T, P>`.
+Before setting up the ray casting framework, lets understand the core concepts: `Point`, `RayCastingPoint`, `Navigable`, `RadialArea<P>` and `Perspective<P>`.

 ### Point

 The Point trait represents a position in the world.
 It's a core concept of the Ryot ecosystem, that allows you to integrate your own world representation with Ryot and its spatial algorithms.

-### TrajectoryPoint
+### RayCastingPoint

-An extension of the Point trait, the TrajectoryPoint trait represents a position in the world that can be used to calculate a trajectory.
+An extension of the Point trait, the RayCastingPoint trait represents a position in the world that can be used to evaluate ray casting.
 It's used to generate the bounding box of a given point in space, used to check the point against the ray cast.
-This crate uses primarily the aabb3d (axis-aligned bounding box) to represent the bounding box of a point in space and the ray cast aabb intersection to check if a point is inside a trajectory or not.
+This crate uses primarily the aabb3d (axis-aligned bounding box) to represent the bounding box of a point in space and the ray cast aabb intersection to check if a point is inside a ray or not.

 ### Navigable